 The History of House Ale

 The original ale first brewed in 1964 and now sold all over the world.
-Perhaps the most distinctive Scottish ale on the market and with its rich dark oakiness, this is a serious winter ale.
+Perhaps the most distinctive Scottish ale on the market and with its rich, dark oakiness this is a deep, contemplative ale.

-Deep reddish-golden in color; full, velvet-like body; medium dry and powerful, with an earthy hint of peat character.
+Deep reddish-amber/brown in color; full, velvet-like body; medium dry and powerful, with an earthy hint of peat character.
+Malt flavors and fruity finish show a subtle hint of fermentation in wooden vessels.

 Pâté de foie gras and other rich appetizers.
 Good to soak a Stilton in or to serve with Stilton or other blue cheese.
 Can accompany fruit and fruit tarts or as a morning pick-me-up with coffee and brunch.
 Excellent with fruit and cheese or as a winter warmer.
 Enjoy with a fine cigar.
 Serve in brandy snifter.